MrCael/startup/notes.md

 ## HTML

 I have no problems with `HTML`.
 I've worked with it for 8 years, and some of those I've worked with it in a professional capacity.
+Some of my structure choices reflect the structural conventions of the html I worked with professionally, namely formatting the body content of a page primarily in tables.

 ## CSS